ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-linux.rst

    cd ardupilot/ArduCopter

 Then start the simulator using **sim_vehicle.py**.
-The first time you run it you should use the -w option to wipe the virtual EEPROM and load the right default parameters for your vehicle.
+The first time you run it you should use the ``-w`` option.
+This will both wipe the virtual EEPROM, removing any user-changed defaults, and also load the right default parameters for your vehicle.

 ::

     sim_vehicle.py -w

 After the default parameters are loaded you can start the simulator normally.
-First kill the sim_vehicle.py you are running using Ctrl-C.  Then:
+First kill the sim_vehicle.py you are running using Ctrl-C.
+Then run sim_vehicle.py with no parameters:

 ::

-    sim_vehicle.py --console --map
+    sim_vehicle.py

+Note that sim_vehicle.py will also automatically start mavproxy inside the SITL instance.
+You will see a mavproxy ``MAV>`` prompt when everything has finished starting.

+Note that normally the SITL instance does not have the dependencies installed for the mavproxy GUI options, --console and --map.
+To use the mavproxy ``--console`` and ``--map`` features, you can, instead, run mavproxy locally, i.e. on your host machine.
+To do this, run sim_vehicle.py with the ``--no-mavproxy`` parameter.

+Note that for mavproxy to connect to SITL inside the docker instance, you will need to add the parameter ``-p 5760:5760`` to the ``docker run`` command, to export SITL's mavlink port to your host machine.

 .. tip::